+Section 7.
+Upon the expiration of any approved leave of absence without pay, except as provided in Section 6 above, Article 15, Section 3, Article 22, Section 7, and in Article 35, Section 5, the employee is entitled to return to a position in the same or equivalent classification within the agency, subject to the furlough provisions of Article 25, Seniority.

 Section 8.
-Upon the expiration of any approved leave of absence without pay, except as provided in Section 6 above and in Article 22, Section 7, the officer is entitled to return to a position in the same or equivalent classification within the agency, subject to the furlough provisions of Article 25 Seniority.

-Section 9.
-It is understood by both parties that the provisions of Sections 5, 6, 7 and 8 are consistent with the Family and Medical Leave Act of 1993, 29 USC Section 2601 et seq and that leave granted in accordance with Sections 5, 6, 7 and 8 shall be designated as leave under the provisions of the Act.
+It is understood by both parties that the provisions of Sections 5, 6, and 7 are consistent with the Family and Medical Leave Act of 1993, 29 U.S.C.
+Section 2601, et seq.